officialskum/officialskum.github.io/README.md

 ### **Hyper Pong**

 A group project me and a couple of friends from school worked on (Hampus Brandtman & Luca Salmi).
 We designed a working physics engine from the ground up inside Kotlin, custom graphic assets (kudos to Hampus).
-I even took the time to create our own create theme song with some input from the group!
+I even took the time to create our own theme song with some input from the group!
 The idea was to create a pong game with an RPG element where you could earn gems through playing which you could then spend in a gemshop for different perks (such as increase board-width, different powerups etc...)

 ## [M.A.D Tower Defence v1.1 (ONGOING)](https://github.com/LucaSalmi/MadDoctorTD)